pomm-project/Foundation/documentation/foundation.rst

     pgsql://db_user:p4sS@192.168.1.101:5433/db_name
     pgsql://db_user@!/var/run/postgres!:5433/db_name

-Note:
+:Note:

-The Pgsql library is sensible to environment variables ``PGHOST`` ``PGPORT`` (see TODO: link to the documentation).
+    The Pgsql library is sensible to environment variables ``PGHOST`` ``PGPORT`` (see `the documentation<http://www.postgresql.org/docs/9.1/static/libpq-envars.html>`_).
 When using PHP from the command line (or the built-in web server), theses variables will have an impact if they are not overridden by some of the DSN’s parameters.

+:Note:
-Note: The host part may be a path on the local file system surrounded by the ``!`` character.
+    The host part may be a path on the local file system surrounded by the ``!`` character.
 When this is the case, the Unix socket present in the given directory is used to connect to the database.

 Session customization
 ~~~~~~~~~~~~~~~~~~~~~